yaninyzwitty/hyperpb-go/README.md

 ## Usage

-The core conceit of `hyperpb` is that you must pre-compile a parser using `hyperpb.Compile` at runtime, much like regular expressions require that you use `regexp.Compile` them.
-Doing this allows `hyperpb` to run optimization passes on your message, and delaying it to runtime allows us to continuously improve layout optimizations, withing making any source-breaking changes.
+The core conceit of `hyperpb` is that you must pre-compile a parser using `hyperpb.Compile` at runtime, much like regular expressions require that you `regexp.Compile` them.
+Doing this allows `hyperpb` to run optimization passes on your message, and delaying it to runtime allows us to continuously improve layout optimizations, without making any source-breaking changes.

 For example, let's say that we want to compile a parser for some type baked into our binary, and parse some data with it.